-Falkirk is a town in Scotland's central belt, located between Edinburgh and Glasgow in the Forth Valley and famous for the Falkirk Wheel.
+Falkirk is a town in Scotland's central belt, located between Edinburgh and Glasgow in the Forth Valley.

-Falkirk is famous for its engineering masterpiece the Falkirk Wheel, the world's first and only rotating boat lift.
-The wheel transports boats 115 ft between the different levels of the Union, and Forth & Clyde canals.
-You can ride on the wheel, and learn all about it at a visitor centre.
+The Falkirk Wheel, the world's first and only rotating boat lift is an engineering masterpiece which transports boats 115 ft between the different levels of the Union, and Forth & Clyde canals.
+You can ride on the wheel, and learn all about it at the visitor centre.

 Falkirk is alive with history.
-The Antonine Wall, dating from the 2nd century, marked the northern frontier of the Roman Empire and now has UNESCO World Heritage status.
-You can experience Victorian life at the impressive mansion of Callendar House, which stands in the attractive Callendar Park.
+The Antonine Wall, dating from the second century, marked the northern frontier of the Roman Empire and now has UNESCO World Heritage status.
+You can experience life in centuries gone by at the impressive mansion of Callendar House, which stands in the attractive Callendar Park.

 The 15th century fortress Blackness Castle made the perfect setting for the film version of Hamlet, starring Mel Gibson, and has recently been used as a location for the hit TV series Outlander.
 In a real-life tragedy, the army of William Wallace fell to the English under Edward I at Falkirk in 1298 but in 1746 Bonnie Prince Charlie defeated the Hanoverians in the other battle of Falkirk.

-Find out all about the area's industrial heritage at Grangemouth Museum, and look out for the unusual Dunmore Pineapple at Airth.
 Travel on a steam train on a seven-mile round trip along the southern shore of the Forth at Bo'ness and Kinneil Steam Railway, which boasts Scotland's largest collection of railway artefacts.
 Look out for the unusual Dunmore Pineapple, or catch a film at the art deco Hippodrome Cinema in Bo’ness, the oldest of its kind in Scotland.Top facilities and location

-The town itself has all the amenities you would expect from a large town, including shops, shopping centres, restaurants, supermarkets and cinema.
-The town is eaily accessible by road and rail with frequent services to nearby cities such as Stirling, Glasgow and Edinburgh.
+The town itself has all the amenities you would expect from a large town, including shops, shopping centres, award-winning boutiques, restaurants, supermarkets and cinema.
+The town is easily accessible by road and rail with frequent services to nearby cities such as Stirling, Glasgow and Edinburgh.